SENG330/course/exercises/Exercises.md

 - identify how you will work: one person in charge, everyone in charge, deadlines, collaboration mechanisms.
 If you are not using Github to edit the document, record the document address (e.g. Google Docs) and send it to me.
 Do not use offline tools unless they are version-capable (I.e. plaintext).
 - Figure out (for exercises 3-10) which previous work you might build on.
 - Capture this info (other than the ice breaker stuff) and send it to Alvi.
 The TAs will be dropping in to one session for 10-15 mins each time, to answer questions and debug problems you got stuck on.

-# Exercise Details
-## Exercise 1: Setup
-For no marks.
-Ensure you have Github access, and a Java IDE installed.
-We will use IntelliJ which has university licence for you.
-Do the [self-assessment](https://github.com/SENG330/course/blob/master/assessment.md) and [Ex1](https://github.com/SENG330/course/blob/master/exercises/ex1.md).

-## Exercise 2
-In this assignment, the five of you will brainstorm some simple requirements of the information system, and create a basic information hiding design for the back end system.
-Use the following domain elements: `Whale`, `Observation`, `Reporter`.
-Think carefully about what should be immutable, what should be hidden, and what basic operations those classes should have.

-Use UML Object diagrams to show how the system should look when it is running.

-### Learning Objectives
-- use of enumerated types
-- practical encapsulation
-- use of copy constructor

-### Deliverable:
-The ADR and object diagram.

-## Exercise 3
- Building on the work from Ex2, expand your code to show how we can (in memory, not in a database) sort through a list of whale observations, and sort that list.
-Draw a Class diagram to show the structure of your solution.

-### Learning Objectives
-- Start working with code and designing while coding.
-- Learn to draw a basic class diagram.
-- Use Iterator, strategy patterns in context.
-- Use a Function object

-### Deliverables
-* An ADR capturing the class diagram and explaining the rationale.
-* Source code implementing the class diagram.
-Your source code must contain JUnit tests.

-## Exercise 3: